 After a few minutes' boiling, sugar will adhere to sides of kettle; this should be carefully washed off with the hand first dipped in cold water.
 Have a pan of cold water near at hand, dip hand in cold water, then quickly wash off a small part of the sugar with tips of fingers, and repeat until all sugar adhering to side of saucepan is removed.
 If this is quickly done, there is no danger of burning the fingers.

-Warning!
-Using a wet pastry brush or small damp cloth instead of the hand is much safer for those inexperienced in candy making!
+WARNING: Using a wet pastry brush or small damp cloth instead of the hand is much safer for those not experienced in candy making!

 Put into a bowl, cover with oiled paper to exclude air, that a crust may not form on top, and let stand twenty-four hours.
 A large oiled platter and wooden spoon may be used in place of marble slab and spatula.